heshanfu/ghosterial/README.md

 **Q: The blog doesn't look like I want it.
 Can you modify *thing*?**

 A: The theme is made for personal use.
 It looks good for me, so I'll use it.
-**If** something's broken or needs editing, please feel free to drop a [pull request](https://github.com/vlad-s/ghosterial/pulls) or fork the project.
+**If** something's broken or needs editing, please feel free to [write an issue](https://github.com/vlad-s/ghosterial/issues), drop a [pull request](https://github.com/vlad-s/ghosterial/pulls) or fork the project.
 I'm not the best on front end.